xmlsquad/capture-lookups/README.md

 1. Checkout the repository
 1. Install dependencies with `composer install`
-1. Put a `credentials.json` file in the Symfony project root or anywhere in any of the parent directories accessible to PHP
+1. Put a `credentials.json` file in the project root or anywhere in any of the parent directories accessible to PHP
-1. Issue `bin/console forikal:capture-lookups` to see all available mappings
+1. Issue `bin/capture-lookups` to see all available mappings
-1. Issue `bin/console forikal:capture-lookups --sheet=LookupTableA` to run the command interactively
+1. Issue `bin/capture-lookups --sheet=LookupTableA` to run the command interactively
-1. Issue `bin/console forikal:capture-lookups --sheet=LookupTableA --no-interaction` to run the command without any prompts, skipping risky file names or existing files
+1. Issue `bin/capture-lookups --sheet=LookupTableA --no-interaction` to run the command without any prompts, skipping risky file names or existing files
-1. Issue `bin/console forikal:capture-lookups --sheet=LookupTableA --no-interaction --force` to run the command without any prompts, **overwriting existing files** and **using sanitised file names**
+1. Issue `bin/capture-lookups --sheet=LookupTableA --no-interaction --force` to run the command without any prompts, **overwriting existing files** and **using sanitised file names**

 ## Unit testing